romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

   </div>
 </div>

-Behind the scene, it's CSS custom properties that help coordinate two properties `box-shadow` and `transform` to the button.
-Coordinating multiple properties is only one of the benefits CSS custom properties provide.
-So let's use this button to discover different patterns around custom properties.
+Behind the scene, it's CSS custom properties that coordinate `box-shadow` and `transform`.
+Adjusting multiple properties is only one of the benefits CSS custom properties provide.
+So let's use this button to discover different patterns around them.

 First, a button
 ---

-To start with, we'll need a button so quickly make one.
+To start with, we'll need a button so let's quickly make one.
 Nothing fancy, just a custom background and text color, some rounded corners (well, maybe a bit fancy) and a border.
 Oh, and a nice solid shadow to make it stick out, we said a shadow for the effect.
+We'll give it more classes as the article goes.

 <style>
   /*